Belacqua/DRS-Getting-and-Cleaning-Data-Project/README.md

 The 5 criteria above  roughly correspond to the 5 parts of the program.
 However, this correspondence is not exact.
 For example, an exception is part 1, where test and training data are combined.
-Though this is still done in part 1, the bringing together of the 'X' (measurements) and 'Y' (Activities) columnns into a single data set is accomplished only at the end of part 2, after the measure data has been reduced to only mean and standard deviations.
-I did this to simplify the final part of the criteria 1 process.
+Though this is still done in part 1, the bringing together of the 'X' (measurements) and 'Y' (Activities) columnns into a single data set is accomplished only at the end of part 2, after the measure data column list has been reduced.
 ------------------------------------------------------------------------------------------------------------
 DEPENDENCIES:
 This programming depends on the working directory including the following